liamoconnor87/VisitGotham/README.md

 - As a User, I would like a link to the websites Facebook page, so I can visit there Facebook profile.
 - As a User, I would like a link to the websites Twitter page, so I can visit there Twitter profile.
 - As a User, I would like a link to the websites Instagram page, so I can visit there Instagram profile.
-- As a User, I would like to be able to enter my email adress, so I can subcribe to the websites news letter.
+- As a User, I would like to be able to enter my email address, so I can subscribe to the website's newsletter.

-- I would like a list of business bartners with Gotham City.
+- I would like a list of business partners with Gotham City.

 - As a User, I would like a link to the Gotham Zoo website, so I can go to the Gotham Zoo website.
 - As a User, I would like a link to the Silver Lake Shopping Plaza website, so I can go to the Silver Lake Shopping Plaza website.